Graduate Student Handbook

-- Students must complete a program of study consisting of ≥30 units of approved graduate courses (500- and 600-levels), of which at least 24 units must be in Philosophy.
+- Successful completion of a program of study consisting of ≥30 units of approved graduate courses (500- and 600-levels), of which at least 24 units must be in Philosophy.
 Of these 24 units, a minimum of 9 units must be in graduate seminars; of these 9 units, 3 must come from the graduate proseminar.
 The remaining 6 units may be taken either in Philosophy or, with the approval of the Graduate Advisor, in another field of study closely related to the candidate’s educational objectives in her or his thesis.
 PHIL697: Directed Research and PHIL698: Directed Thesis may not count toward fulfillment of the 600 series minimum requirement.
-Undergraduate-level courses in Philosophy do not count toward the MA degree requirements.
-However, under special circumstances and at the discretion of the Graduate Advisor, undergraduate level courses from outside the major may count toward the MA in Philosophy when such work is essential to the successful completion of the student’s proposed MA thesis or comprehensive examination preparation.
+Undergraduate-level courses in Philosophy are normally not counted toward the MA degree requirements.
+However, under special circumstances and at the discretion of the Graduate Advisor, undergraduate level courses may count toward the MA in Philosophy when such work is essential to the successful completion of the student’s proposed MA thesis or comprehensive examination preparation.

 - A thesis and oral defense thereof, or a set of three comprehensive examinations or portfolio of papers, is required of all students.